Estimating a probability mass function with unknown labels: The model, the data and the estimators

+Since we treat the $\alpha$ as unknown, the parameter $(\theta_\alpha:\alpha\in\mathcal A)$ is not identified.
 Since everything only depends on the ordered list of probabilities $\theta_\alpha$ it is convenient to change notation and from now on refer to species by their position in this ordering.
-We will append to the list a countable number of possibly fictitious species each of probability zero, in the case that there is only a finite number of species of positive probability.
-We now redefine $\mathcal A =\mathbb N =\{1,2,\dots\}$ and redefine $\theta_\alpha$, where $\alpha$ is a positive integer, as the probability of the $\alpha$th most frequent species in the population.
-We'll define the \emph{deficit} $\theta_0=1-\sum_{\alpha>0} \theta_\alpha$.
+If there is only a finite number of species of positive probability, then we will append to the list a countable number of possibly fictitious species each of probability zero.
+We redefine $\mathcal A =\mathbb N =\{1,2,\dots\}$ and redefine $\theta_\alpha$, where $\alpha$ is a positive integer, as the probability of the $\alpha$th most frequent species in the population.
+We define the \emph{deficit} $\theta_0=1-\sum_{\alpha\geq 1} \theta_\alpha$.
 In the basic model, $\theta_0=0$, in the extended model $\theta_0\ge0$.

 In the extended model, the deficit $\theta_0$ equals the probability, when we observe just one animal, that it belongs to one of those species which individually each have zero probability.
 Each such species can only be observed at most once in a sample of $n$ animals.
 The converse is not true: if an animal is observed only once in our sample, we do not know whether it belongs to a zero probability species or to a positive probability species.